Sushant Singh Rajput case: Showik Chakraborty, Samuel Miranda remanded to NCB custody till Sept 9

 Showik is brother of the main accused in the case, Rhea Chakraborty, while Miranda was house manager of the deceased actor.
 They were arrested on Friday night under various sections of the Narcotic Drugs and Psychotropic Substances (NDPS) Act after questioning of 10 hours.

 Showik is brother of Rhea Chakraborty, who is the main accused in the case, while Miranda was Rajput's house manager.
-They were arrested by the Narcotics Control Bureau (NCB) under various sections of the Narcotic Drugs and Psychotropic Substances (NDPS) Act on Friday nightafter over over 10 hours of questioning.
+They were arrested by the Narcotics Control Bureau (NCB) under various sections of the Narcotic Drugs and Psychotropic Substances (NDPS) Act on Friday night after over 10 hours of questioning.
 The probe agency will produce the duo before a magistrate court on Saturday, sources said.

 Sushant Singh Case: Rhea Chakraborty's brother arrested over drug charges